-The Initiative on Religions and the Practice of Peace, led by Dean David N. Hempton, seeks to stimulate reflection, conversation, and scholarship to explore how members of religious communities worldwide draw on religious traditions to foster mutual understanding, harmonious relations, cooperation, peace, and well-being across differences of religion, sect, nationality, culture, and ethnicity.
+The initiative on Religions and the Practice of Peace (RPP), led by Dean David N. Hempton, seeks to stimulate reflection, conversation, and scholarship to explore how individuals and communities worldwide have drawn on religious and spiritual resources to foster mutual understanding, harmonious relations, cooperation, well-being, justice, and peace across differences of religion, sect, nationality, ethnicity, and culture.

-Religious resources for peace include people, ideas, practices, institutions, and, for many religious persons, experience of a divine, transcendent, or all-encompassing reality.
+Religious resources for peace include people, ideas, values, virtues, practices, institutions, and, for many, experience of a divine, transcendent, or all-encompassing reality.
 Religious approaches to peace tend to be holistic, engaging all dimensions of human “being”—spiritual, ethical, intellectual, physical, psychological, emotional, aesthetic, creative, and social.
 They are deployed and developed in particular historical and cultural circumstances.
 They therefore invite multidisciplinary, contextualized study as well as theoretical and theological reflection.

 Three guiding questions of the Initiative on Religions and the Practice of Peace are: